EtaleCohomology/geometric-intelligence-saga/papers/README.md

 *The Geometry of Sensibilities: On the Connection between the History of Sensibilities of the Annales School and the Theory of Geometric Intelligence.*

 A methodological proposal by which the Riemannian-geometric framework is applied to the *histoire des sensibilités* inaugurated by the third generation of the French Annales school — the olfactory history of Alain Corbin, the soundscape studies of the French countryside, the body-history of Georges Vigarello, the history of pain of Roselyne Rey.
 Three pathways are proposed for the *mise en variété* of qualitative sources: embedding by means of a language model; manual coding by the historian, in the tradition of Michel Vovelle; and the combination of the two.
-A proof of concept upon synthetic data — twelve quartiers of Paris across fifteen decadal periods from 1750 to 1900, with eight variables drawn from Corbin's own conceptual framework — establishes the computational feasibility of the method.
+A proof of concept upon synthetic data — twelve *quartiers* of Paris across fifteen decadal periods from 1750 to 1900, with eight variables drawn from Corbin's own conceptual framework — establishes the computational feasibility of the method.
 The principal finding of the Lie-derivative analysis is that Haussmann's *grands travaux* produced a degree of olfactory structural transformation 2.74 times that of the construction of the sewers considered in isolation, and the Pasteurian revolution a factor of 1.75 — both results standing in accord with Corbin's thesis that olfactory experience is, in its essence, a socially constituted phenomenon.

 Available in Japanese, in English, in German, and in French.

+### `sacred_music/`

+*The Application of Geometric Intelligence Theory to the Corpus of Sacred Music.*

+A directory in which the Riemannian-geometric framework is brought to bear upon works of sacred music — that domain, it may be said, within which the most delicate structures of human feeling have been, over the course of centuries, inscribed and transmitted with a precision scarcely equalled elsewhere.
+The directory contains at present one case, Mozart's motet *Ave Verum Corpus* (K. 618, June 1791), treated in two studies: a methodological proposal upon semi-synthetic data, and an empirical verification upon data derived from the MIDI transcription of the published score.
+Further works of sacred music will be added as the applied programme develops.

+Available in Japanese, in English, in German, in French, and in Latin.

+### `historiography/`

+*The Historian's Manifold: A Dialogue between E. H. Carr and Riemannian Geometry.*

+A philosophical dialogue between the historiographical tradition of E. H. Carr, the Annales school, and Benedict Anderson on the one hand, and the Riemannian-geometric apparatus of GI theory on the other.
+The thesis advanced is that identical data, under alteration of the objective function, give rise to geometrically distinct manifolds, and that the historian's vantage-point, in the sense of Carr, corresponds term for term to the objective function in the sense of GI theory.
+The argument is extended to the choice of the Morse function upon the manifold, whereby history is shown to be doubly interpretation-dependent; and thence to the structural identity of the *mentalité collective* of the Annales school, the imagined community of Benedict Anderson, and the manifold of GI theory, as three languages for a single phenomenon.
+The work is the first side story of the GI Case-Study Novel series, set in the autumn of 2036, half a year after the events of the novel *Riem's Error*.

+Available in Japanese, in English, in French, and in German.

 ## A Note upon Future Additions